by Dr. Bill Rawls

 The first level of defense is physical barriers to keep microbes that inhabit your body separate from your tissues.
 Bacteria and other microbes are contained inside the gut by the intestinal lining.
 They are kept on the outer surface of the skin by the dense outer layer.
 Other microbe barriers include the linings of body openings, such as the mouth, sinuses, bronchial pathways, and bladder.

 The second layer of defense is the immune system.
 The barriers of the body aren’t as secure as you might hope.
-Studies over the past decade have shown that bacteria and other microbes constantly trickle across barriers.
+Studies have shown that bacteria and other microbes constantly trickle across barriers.
 To defend against ongoing microbe threats, white blood cells (WBCs) of the immune system constantly patrol the bloodstream and stand guard at the borders of every barrier.

 Of course, it’s not just the microbes that already inhabit your body that you have to worry about.
 You also depend on the natural barriers of your body and your immune system to protect you (and your cells) from foreign invaders.
 Because the cells and tissues that make up your body are such a great food source, foreign bacteria and other microbes from the outside environment are constantly trying to cross barriers to get to them.